BithreenGirlen/DxLibSpineViewer/README.md

 # DxlibSpineTest
-Implementation of Spine rendering with [DXライブラリ](https://dxlib.xsrv.jp/index.html), accompanied with a viewer for Windows.
+Spine runtime for [DxLib](https://dxlib.xsrv.jp/index.html), accompanied with a viewer for Windows.

 ## Demonstration
 - Built on spine-cpp 3.8.